AaronWatters/H5Gizmos/doc/GizmoLink/Scripts.md

 The `hello_env.main` function listed above is suitable to use as a gizmo entry point because it creates a gizmo interface and does not require standard input or command line arguments.

-It is helpful to include an informative doc string with functions intended for use as gizmo entry points because the doc string is displayed during entry point discovery.
+It is helpful to include an informative doc string with functions intended for use as gizmo entry points (such as `main` above) because the doc string is displayed during entry point discovery.

-## Registering the entry point in the module setup script
+## Registering the entry point in the package setup script

-To identify a function in a module as a gizmo entry point for that module, list the entry point in the module setup script as a "H5Gizmos.scripts" member in the setup script for the module.
+To identify a function in a package as a gizmo entry point for that package, list the entry point in the package setup script as a "H5Gizmos.scripts" member in the setup script for the package.

-For example the `H5Gizmos` module lists the `hello_env` function as an entry point as shown below (abbreviated) in the H5Gizmos setup script.
+For example the `H5Gizmos` package lists the `hello_env` function as an entry point as shown below (abbreviated) in the H5Gizmos setup script.